You are here

 ESSER Expanded Learning Opportunities (ELO) Grant Program

-Overview of the ESSER Expanded Learning Opportunities (ELO) Grant
+Overview of the ESSER Expanded Learning Opportunities (ELO) Summer Grant

 As such, the Colorado Department of Education (CDE) is creating a grant program that will support districts and community-based organizations (CBOs) in creating new, or expanding existing, expanded learning opportunities (ELOs).
 This program will be funded under the Elementary and Secondary School Emergency Relief (ESSER III) state reserve.

-The Colorado Department of Education will be making up to $10 million of ARP ESSER III funding available for this program.
-Eligible applicants are invited to submit applications that meet the needs of their program(s) with a maximum of $2 million per application and a maximum of $2,000 per student served annually.
+Eligible applicants are invited to submit applications that meet the needs of their program(s) with a maximum of $125,000 per application and a maximum of $900 per student served annually.

-Application opened on May 2nd, 2022 and closed on June 28th, 2022.
-If interested in applying for this funding opportunity, submit the Intent to Apply by Friday, May 13, by 11:59 pm MDT.
+Application opened on May 2nd, 2023 and will close on Monday, July 10, 2023.
+If interested in applying for this funding opportunity, submit the Intent to Apply by Monday, June 26, 2023, by 11:59 pm MDT.
 The Intent to Apply is encouraged, but not required to submit an application.

 This program exists to distribute funds to qualified applicants, pursuant to the American Rescue Plan requirements for the state education agency to reserve 1% of the state set aside to fund evidence-based comprehensive afterschool programs and an additional 1% to fund evidence-based summer enrichment programs, to create expanded learning opportunities that address students’ academic and personal needs, ensure families can continue to engage in and support their students’ learning, and ultimately continue to strengthen schools and communities during COVID-19 recovery.